squid-cache/squid-cache.github.io/SquidFaq/SquidAcl.rst

 to ''dstdomain'' in this example.

 == Does anyone have a ban list of porn sites and such? ==
- * The [http://www.squidguard.org/blacklists.html SquidGuard] redirector folks have links to some lists.
+ * The [[http://www.squidguard.org/blacklists.html|SquidGuard]] redirector folks have links to some lists.
- * Bill Stearns maintains the [http://www.stearns.org/sa-blacklist/ sa-blacklist] of known spammers.
+ * Bill Stearns maintains the [[http://www.stearns.org/sa-blacklist/|sa-blacklist]] of known spammers.
 By blocking the spammer web sites in squid, users can no longer use up bandwidth downloading spam images and html.
 Even more importantly, they can no longer send out requests for things like scripts and gifs that have a unique identifer attached, showing that they opened the email and making their addresses more valuable to the spammer.
- * The [http://www.rambris.com/fredrik/sleezeball/ SleezeBall site] has a list of patterns that you can download.
+ * The [[http://www.rambris.com/fredrik/sleezeball/|SleezeBall site]] has a list of patterns that you can download.
 == Squid doesn't match my subdomains ==
 If you are using Squid-2.4 or later then keep in mind that dstdomain acls uses different syntax for exact host matches and entire domain matches. ''www.example.com'' matches the '''exact host''' ''www.example.com'', while ''.example.com'' matches the '''entire domain''' example.com (including example.com alone)